joeritzik/Synth/README.md

 ![](screenshots/synth.png)

 # Getting Started
-Clone this repo to your local machine
+-Clone this repo to your local machine
-Navigate to the client folder, and run npm install Start by using the npm start command
+-Navigate to the client folder, and run npm install -Start by using the npm start command
-Thats it!
+-Thats it!

 # Tech Stack
-React and Tone.js
+-React
+-Tone.js